Reformed-Root/Charlotte/README.md

 ## 🙏 Credit & Mission

-**Built by John Kearney** — cybersecurity student, reformed fighter, and defender of the people.
+**Built by Reformed-Root CyberSolutions** — cybersecurity student, reformed fighter, and defender of the people.

 > "I built this tool to monitor the digital networks poisoning our streets.
 > This isn’t just code — it’s a response."